Kaixhin/rlenvs/README.md

 [3] Mnih, V., Heess, N., & Graves, A. (2014).
 Recurrent models of visual attention.
 In *Advances in Neural Information Processing Systems* (pp. 2204-2212).
 [4] Barto, A. G., Sutton, R. S., & Anderson, C. W. (1983).
 Neuronlike adaptive elements that can solve difficult learning control problems. *Systems, Man and Cybernetics, IEEE Transactions on*, (5), 834-846.
 [5] Sutton, R. S., & Barto, A. G. (1998). *Reinforcement learning: An introduction* (Vol. 1, No. 1).
 Cambridge: MIT press.
+[6] Sutton, R. S. (1990).
+Integrated architectures for learning, planning, and reacting based on approximating dynamic programming.
+In *Proceedings of the seventh international conference on machine learning* (pp. 216-224).
-[6] Singh, S. P., & Sutton, R. S. (1996).
+[7] Singh, S. P., & Sutton, R. S. (1996).
 Reinforcement learning with replacing eligibility traces. *Machine learning, 22*(1-3), 123-158.
-[7] Robbins, H. (1985).
+[8] Robbins, H. (1985).
 Some aspects of the sequential design of experiments.
 In *Herbert Robbins Selected Papers* (pp. 169-177).
 Springer New York.
-[8] Whittle, P. (1988).
+[9] Whittle, P. (1988).
 Restless bandits: Activity allocation in a changing world. *Journal of applied probability*, 287-298.
-[9] Sutton, R. S. (1988).
+[10] Sutton, R. S. (1988).
 Learning to predict by the methods of temporal differences. *Machine learning, 3*(1), 9-44.